 - 4. Ibid.
 As said in the preceding chapter, Iqbal's main line of thought tends towards "panpsychism".
-He calls "physical organism" a colony of sub-egos' (Ibid, p.104) - 5.
+He calls "physical organism" a 'colony of sub-egos' (Ibid, p.104) - 5.
 Ibid, p.59. - 6.
 Ibid.
-Iqbal fought against too much intellectualism and rationalism.
-He brought out the volitional nature of ego thus: 'The final act is not an intellectual act, but a vital act which deepens the whole being of the ego...(Ibid,p.198). - Ibid.
-Iqbal emphatically brings 7. home the 'teleological' nature or reality through criticism of Henri Bergson's view of "duration" (Ibid, pp.46-48,52-55).
+Igbal fought against too much intellectualism and rationalism.
+He brought out the volitional nature of ego thus: 'The final act is not an intellectual act, but a vital act which deepens the whole being of the ego...(Ibid,p.198). - 7.
+Iqbal emphatically brings Ibid. home the 'teleological' nature or reality through his criticism of Henri Bergson's view of "duration" (Ibid,pp.46-48,52-55).
 According to him, reality being purely spiritual and rational, it has a teleological character.
-Again like the 'philosophers of spirit', he shows keen interest natural in science which for him is supplementary to religious knowledge, as we have seen before.
+Again like 'philosophers of spirit', he shows keen interest natural science which in for him supplementary to religious knowledge, as we have seen before.